Like drinking a lukewarm beer, smoking an improperly humidified cigar is a sub-optimal experience and to be avoided at all costs.

 When A Cigar Is Too Dry

 Dry cigars generally result in an overpowering bitter taste as they tend to ‘smoke hot’.
 Due to lack of moisture, dry cigars burn at an accelerated rate and can unravel quickly and fall apart.
-When a cigar has become dry, its construction, performance and most importantly – its flavor – become seriously compromised.
+When a cigar has become dry, its construction, performance and most importantly – its flavor – have become seriously compromised.

 An overly dry cigar can result in cracking and a bitter unpleasant taste.